ahfrad/VaR-Models/README.md

 'christofferson.m': conditional coverage test

-NOTE: All results for each model including estimated parameters, VaRs and VaR backtesting  are available for download in the file 'results.zip'.
+NOTE: All results for each model including estimated parameters, conditional volatility, VaRs and VaR backtesting  are available for download in the file 'results.zip'.

 To download results, open 'results.zip' and click on 'View raw'

-After